Playing the Spoons: A Fun Folk Music and Percussion Instrument

 Creating Your Own Music

-Spoons have been widely played because they are an inexpensive and easily obtained instrument, aren’t hard to master, are portable and can provide an exciting, percussive rhythm that is appealing to our senses, just like the beat of a drum.
+Spoons have been widely played because they are an inexpensive and easily obtained instrument, aren’t hard to master (as long as one isn't discouraged by an awkward start), are portable, and can provide an exciting, percussive rhythm that is appealing to our senses, just like the beat of a drum.
 The sound of musical spoons is generally weaker than the sound of a drum beat, though.
-Even if you’ve never played spoons or another instrument before, you can get spoons from your kitchen right now and start creating music with them!
+Even if you’ve never played spoons or another instrument before, you can get spoons from your kitchen right now and start creating music with them.
 Learning new playing techniques will increase your enjoyment, however.

 Choosing Spoons for Creating Music